tomerfiliba/tomerfiliba.github.io/blog/_posts/2011-08-17-Learning-Haskell.md

 ---
 layout: blogpost
 title: Learning Me a Haskell
+description: Thoughts regarding Haskell and the implications on software development in general
 ---

 *Phew!* Finally the semester's over (just submitted my last project), and it's time to clean